Vatican demystifies Sistine smoke signals

 VATICAN CITY The Vatican revealed on Wednesday the science behind the smoke signals that tell the world whether a pope has been elected.

-In the 2005 conclave that elected Pope Benedict, the color of the smoke was sometimes various shades of grey, leading to confusion.
+In the 2005 conclave that elected Pope Benedict, the colour of the smoke was sometimes various shades of grey, leading to confusion.

 This time, the two emissions of smoke so far have been a billowing black that left no doubt that the cardinals secluded within the Sistine Chapel had failed to elect a pope.

-The Vatican said the black smoke was produced by a mixture of potassium perchlorate, sulfur and anthracene, which is a component of coal tar.
+The Vatican said the black smoke was produced by a mixture of potassium perchlorate, sulphur and anthracene, which is a component of coal tar.

 The white smoke that will eventually announce to the world the election of a new pontiff, will be produced by a mixture of potassium chlorate, lactose, and a pine resin which is also known as Greek pitch.